DrakirL/DrakirL.github.io/p10/class/ranger.md

 ### Level 4: Unwavering Accuracy
 Provided you aren't Blinded, Deafened, or Incapacitated, you have Blindsight. <br>
-No Attack you make against a creature you can see with this Blindsight can gain Disadvantage.
+No Attack you make against a creature you can detect through this Blindsight can gain Disadvantage.

 ### Level 5: Lethal Precision
 Whenever you would roll your Mark die, you may roll it twice and choose which result to use. <br>